What is the google.com redirect?

-How did browser hijacker install on my computer?
+How did a browser hijacker install on my computer?

-In case of encounters with advertisements and/or redirects of this kind, the system must be inspected and all dubious applications and likewise suspect browser extensions/plug-ins - immediately removed from it.
-If your computer is already infected with browser hijackers, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate it.
+In case of encounters with such advertisements and/or redirects, check the system and immediately remove all dubious applications and browser extensions/plug-ins.
+If your computer is already infected with browser hijackers, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 Example of a rogue installer used to distribute browser hijackers:

-Appearance of a browser hijacker redirecting to google.com (GIF):
+Appearance of a browser hijacker redirecting to a fake search engine (GIF):

 Instant automatic malware removal: